Nawaz allowed Musharraf to leave country: Zardari

 He said he had allowed PML-N to make the government in Punjab in 2008 to have the party on board so Nawaz could take certain decisions, including the ouster of Musharraf.

+In reply to a question with regard to alliance with the PTI, Zardari said when the PTI was not interested in it, how the PPP could show interest for it.

-Asked about the incident in which PTI's senior leader Naeemul Haq slapped Minister for Privatisation Daniyal Aziz, the former president said it was against the political norms and culture and how could one encourage such kind of acts.
+Asked about the incident in which PTI senior leader Naeemul Haq slapped the face of Minister for Privatisation Daniyal Aziz, the former president said it was against the political norms and culture and how could one encourage such kind of acts.

 To yet another question with regard to impression of softness of NAB in Sindh as compared to Punjab, the former president refuted the impression that the PPP had been let off the hook by National Accountability Bureau (NAB) and said that his people were still facing cases and were in jails while none of the PML-N leaders had so far reached jail.

 Asked about the need of dialogue between the civil and military leadership, he said there was no civil and military issue as it was an individual issue.
-“We are focusing on Pakistan and monitoring the regional situation where the US has established base camps in Afghanistan and also India."
+“We are focusing on Pakistan and monitoring the regional situation where the US has established the base camps in Afghanistan and also India.

-Asked about Nawaz Sharif's demand for formation of a commission to probe the revelations made in the book co-authored by former RAW chief and ISI chief recently, Zardari said the establishment of truth and reconciliation is on the manifesto of PPP where everyone speaks truth.
+Asked about Nawaz Sharif demand for formation of commission to probe the revelations made in the book co-authored by former RAW chief and ISI chief recently, Zardari said the establishment of truth and reconciliation is on the manifesto of the PPP where everyone speaks truth.
 “But first they speak truth of their past deeds,” he said,

 Comments